Post

 • Recalls: None Found

-• Description/Symptoms: Rattling noise from the engine, especially at start-up.
+• Description/Symptoms: Rattling noise from the engine, especially on startup, potential for catastrophic engine damage.

 • Recalls: None Found